 Creating a Revision with a Dependency

 Since the crawler container can only start doing it’s thing once Selenium is up and running it would make sense to create an explicit dependency between the containers.
-So we’ll set the ordering for the crawler container so that it depends on the Selenium container being in START state.
+We’ll set the ordering for the crawler container so that it depends on the Selenium container being in START

 You can now run the task again, but using the newly created revision.